SvitlanaKo/documentation/user_guide/getting_started/intro_user_profile.rst

 .. image:: /user_guide/img/getting_started/intro/user_view_activities.png

-If there is a :ref:`task <user-guide-activities-tasks>` assigned to you, they will be displayed in corresponding grids of the **Additional** section.
+If there is a task assigned to you, they will be displayed in corresponding grids of the **Additional** section.

 |